Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/control-points.md

 Use the Offset Geometry tool to further adjust the position of an object.

-To utilize the offset tool, simply complete your drawing along the geometry, once completed, right click and select 'Offset geometry' in the right click menu displayed (shown below).
+To utilize the offset tool, simply complete your drawing along the geometry, once completed, right click and select 'Offset geometry' in the right click menu displayed.

 ![Offset_geometry](./assets/Offset_geometry.png)

-Simply click and drag to your desired offset, or type your desired offset value in the offset dialogue box, as shown below.
+Simply click and drag to your desired offset, or type your desired offset value in the offset dialogue box.

 ![Create_offset](./assets/Create_offset.png)